0ut5ider/DM-Player/memory-bank/activeContext.md

 ## Current Work Focus

+### Mini-Player Display Fix Complete ✅
+**Status**: Completed (29/06/2025, 8:20 PM)
+**Task**: Fix mini-player only appearing after first cue point instead of immediately when audio starts

+Successfully identified and fixed the root cause of the mini-player not appearing immediately when audio playback begins.

+**Problem**:
+- Mini-player would only appear after the first cue point was reached during audio playback
+- Users had no visual indication or control over audio when it first started playing
+- This occurred because the mini-player display logic was only triggered during track switching, not initial playback

+**Root Cause**:
+- In `playAudio()` function: Mini-player was only updated via `updateMiniPlayerControls()` which had restrictive conditions
+- In `playBrowseProject()` function: No immediate mini-player display after successful audio start
+- The mini-player logic was primarily designed around navigation scenarios, not initial audio start scenarios

+**Solution**: Enhanced audio playback functions to show mini-player immediately:
+- **playAudio() Enhancement**: Added explicit mini-player display check after successful audio start
+- **playBrowseProject() Enhancement**: Added immediate mini-player display when audio starts from browse view
+- **Immediate Display Logic**: Mini-player now appears as soon as audio successfully starts playing, regardless of view context

+**Technical Implementation**:
+- Modified `playAudio()` to include: `if (currentView !== 'project-detail' || !isViewingPlayingProject()) { showMiniPlayer(); }`
+- Modified `playBrowseProject()` to include: `showMiniPlayer();` after successful audio start
+- Ensured mini-player appears immediately when audio starts, not just after cue point transitions
+- Maintained all existing mini-player functionality for navigation scenarios

+**Result**: The mini-player now appears immediately when audio starts playing, providing users with instant visual feedback and control over their audio playback from the moment it begins.

 ### Database Schema Fix for Project Creation Complete ✅
 **Status**: Completed (29/06/2025, 8:04 PM)
 **Task**: Fix database schema issue preventing project creation after database reset